bitcoin/bitcoin/doc/build-windows.md

 ## Depends system

-For further documentation on the depends system see [README.md](../depends/README.md) in the depends directory.
+For further documentation on the depends system, see [README.md](../depends/README.md) in the depends directory.

 Installation
 -------------

-After building using the Windows subsystem it can be useful to copy the compiled executables to a directory on the Windows drive in the same directory structure as they appear in the release `.zip` archive.
+After building using the Windows subsystem for Linux, it can be useful to copy the compiled executables to a directory on the Windows drive in the same directory structure as they appear in the release `.zip` archive.
 This can be done in the following way.
 This will install to `c:\workspace\bitcoin`, for example: